SarahGhorbani/dizzy/README.md

 - A button to stop the GIF playback
 - Clean and minimal architecture for easy extensibility

+## Threshold Explanation

+Note: The shake detection uses an acceleration threshold value of 800.0f.
+This value was chosen based on empirical testing on multiple devices to balance sensitivity and avoid false positives.
+Increasing this value reduces false triggers but requires stronger shakes; decreasing it makes the app more sensitive to lighter shakes.

 ## 🛠 Technologies Used

 - Java (Android SDK)